bartfrenk/constraints/README.md

 ### Cons

-- More queries than hand-crafted validation.
+- More queries than hand-crafted validation (this might be improved, but is non-trivial).
 - Less flexible (but also less room for mistakes and divergence).

 ## Example